Monthly Archives: December 2015

 Sophia also had eight half-siblings from her father’s first marriage to Princess Louise of Saxe-Hildburghausen:

-Sophia, by all accounts, was a very smart child and was educated privately by tutors.
-She was most interested in languages, history, and religion – three subjects that would serve her well in the life which lay ahead of her.
-She spent some time at the Russian court specifically to learn about life in a grand court.
-Having lost her father at the age of three, and her mother at the age of 20, Sophia then lived with her elder half-sister, Princess Marie of Wied.
+Sophia was an intelligent child and was educated privately by tutors.
+She was most interested in languages, history, and religion, three subjects that would serve her well later in life.
+She spent some time at the Russian court to learn about life in a grand court.
+Having lost her father at the age of three, and her mother at the age of 20, Sophia lived with her elder half-sister, Princess Marie of Wied.

-It was in July 1856 that Sophia met her future husband, Prince Oscar of Sweden, Duke of Östergötland.
+In July 1856 Sophia met her future husband, Prince Oscar of Sweden, Duke of Östergötland.
 He was the third son of King Oscar I of Sweden and Norway and Josephine of Leuchtenberg.
 The two fell in love and were engaged just two months later.
-Between their engagement and marriage, Sophia learned both the Swedish and Norwegian languages, as well as studying the history of both countries.
+Between their engagement and marriage, Sophia learned the Swedish and Norwegian languages and studied the history of both countries.

 Sophia and Oscar married on June 6, 1857, at Biebrich Palace in the Duchy of Nassau, now in Hesse, Germany, and made their entrance into Stockholm several weeks later.
 Sofia, who had now taken the Swedish spelling of her name, was quickly embraced by the Swedish people who nicknamed her The Blue Duchess, because of the blue dress she wore when she arrived.
 They had four sons: